vojtatom/pandaSync/README.md

 After downloading, move the new pandasync folder to the directory where you want it to live.
 Enter the directory and run the **install.sh** script - it'll create symlink for you, so you can run the command by simply typing **panda**.

 ```
-cd ~/Applictaions/pandasync
+cd ~/Applications/pandasync
 sudo ./install.sh
 ```

 ### How to run
-After creating the symlink with **install.sh**, jut simply type **panda** and you should get some sort of help message in your terminal.
+After creating the symlink with **install.sh**, just simply type **panda** and you should get some sort of help message in your terminal.

 ```
 panda